Edward Iordănescu: Legia Warsaw

 On 12 June 2025, Iordănescu took over the Polish Ekstraklasa club Legia Warsaw.

 During the subsequent summer window the club added several first-team players: Danish centre-forward Mileta Rajović signed from Watford, Poland international left-back Arkadiusz Reca arrived on a free transfer after leaving Spezia, and Slovenia right-back Petar Stojanović following the expiry of his Empoli contract.
 Iordănescu recorded his first trophy with the side on 13 July 2025, when Legia defeated reigning champions Lech Poznań 2–1 in Poznań to secure the Polish Super Cup.

 Under Iordănescu, Legia began their 2025–26 European campaign in the UEFA Europa League qualifiers, defeating FC Aktobe 2–0 on aggregate in the first qualifying round.
 However, they were eliminated in the third round by AEK Larnaca after a 1–4 defeat away and a 2–1 home win, losing 3–5 on aggregate.
 The result dropped the club into the UEFA Europa Conference League play-offs, where Legia narrowly advanced past Hibernian F.C.
 5–4 on aggregate following a 3–3 draw after extra time in Warsaw.
-The team went on to start the group stage with one win and one defeat before Iordănescu’s departure.
+The team went on to start the group stage with one win and one defeat before Iordănescu's departure.

 However, the domestic campaign under Edward Iordănescu offered little improvement.
 In the league the team under-performed, reaching 10th place in the Ekstraklasa.
 His average points per match during his tenure amounted to 1.63.
 Critics pointed to inconsistent team selection, frequent tactical changes, and visible strain within the dressing-room.
 Observers also highlighted declines in key performance metrics such as running distances and physical intensity during matches.
 The combination of weak league results, tactical ambiguity and internal instability led media commentators to describe the project as failing “on almost every front – results, style, tactics, dressing-room management”.

-Iordănescu parted company with Legia Warsaw on 31 October 2025 after a meeting between the club’s leadership and the coach during the night of 30-31 October.
+Iordănescu parted company with Legia Warsaw on 31 October 2025 after a meeting between the club's leadership and the coach during the night of 30–31 October.
 The immediate trigger for his exit was the 2–1 defeat in the Polish Cup to Pogoń Szczecin.

 Personal life

 Iordănescu dated Romanian singer-songwriter Delia Matache from 2005 to 2006.
 He is now married to a woman with whom he has three children.

-His father, Anghel, also managed the Romania national team over three spells.
+Iordănescu and his father Anghel, as well as Mircea Lucescu and his son Răzvan, are the only known father–son pairings in football history in which both members have managed the same national team.